The Education of Jane Cumming: Production

-The film is co-written by Flora Nicholson and Sophie Heldman, with Heldman directing the film and Nicholson also a member of the lead cast.
-It is adapted from the book, Scotch Verdict by Lillian Faderman.
-The story was also the inspiration for Lillian Hellman's 1934 play The Children's Hour.
+The film is written by Flora Nicholson and Sophie Heldman, with Heldman directing and Nicholson a member of the lead cast.
+It is based on a true story and inspired by the book Scotch Verdict by Lillian Faderman.
+The real-life story was also an inspiration for Lillian Hellman's 1934 play The Children's Hour.
+William Wyler adapted the play twice into a feature film, These Three (1936) and The Children's Hour (1961) starring Shirley MacLaine and Audrey Hepburn.

-It is a British, German and Swiss co-production.
-It is produced by Paul Welsh with Bettina Brokemper of Heimatfilm and Karin Koch of Dschoint Ventschr Filmproduktion.
-Alongside Flora Nicholson, Charlie Murphy is also in the lead cast.
+It is a German, Swiss and British co-production produced by Bettina Brokemper of Heimatfilm, Karin Koch of Dschoint Ventschr Filmproduktion and Nadira Murray of Sylph Productions.
+Alongside Flora Nicholson, Clare Dunne, Mia Tharia and Fiona Shaw are also in the lead cast.
+Funding also came from the UK Global Screen Fund.

-Principal photography took place in Edinburgh, Scotland in April 2025.
+Principal photography took place in Edinburgh, Scotland and surroundings in March and April 2025.

+Release

+The Education of Jane Cumming had its world premiere at the 76th Berlin International Film Festival on 15 February 2026 and is currently on festival tour.
+Its theatrical release in multiple territories is planned for early 2027.